Supreme Court rules against Navajo Nation in Colorado River case

-The Supreme Court has ruled against the Navajo Nation in its effort to make the U.S. take steps to secure water for the tribe from the Colorado River.
+The Supreme Court has ruled against the Navajo Nation in its effort to make the U.S. take steps to secure water from the Colorado River for the tribe.

 In a 5-4 decision, the court ruled that a 1868 treaty did not require the country to take “affirmative steps” to secure water for the tribe.